 This easygoing waterfront community lives for the boating-minded.
 Off the water, charming restaurants, shopping and kid-friendly attractions bring our area’s largest city a little closer.

 Life floats by like a light sea breeze in this community just north of the Caloosahatchee River.
 The easygoing, waterfront lifestyle in Southwest Florida inspired local developers in the 1950s.
 They created canals to encourage local boating.
 Celebrities were brought in to tout the benefits of "the Cape," as the locals know it.

-Today, this largely bedroom community for nearby Fort Myers offers a lively strip of restaurants and stores along Cape Coral Parkway, and an array of activities for kids including Sun Splash Family Waterpark, Mike Greenwell’s Family Fun Park and the brand new, 27,000-sq.-ft.
-Eagle Skate Park.
+Today, a lively strip of restaurants and stores along Cape Coral Parkway offer endless activities for kids, including Sun Splash Family Water Park, Mike Greenwell’s Family Fun Park and the 27,000-square-foot Eagle Skate Park.

-Nature lovers will want to explore Four Mile Cove Ecological Preserve, where a boardwalk takes visitors through a mangrove habitat.
-And don't miss the creature Cape Coral's famous for: the burrowing owl, which can be seen day and night throughout the community.
+Nature lovers always find themselves at Four Mile Cove Ecological Preserve, where a boardwalk guides you through a quiet mangrove habitat without disturbing the wildlife.
+Just remember to look for Cape Coral's most famous resident – the burrowing owl, often seen day and night throughout the community.